MahmudulHasanSheshir/Gitlab_Runner_Autoscaling_AWS/Runner_Autoscaling_AWS.md

       BucketName = "sheshir001"
       BucketLocation = "us-east-1"
 ```
 This configuration is essential for the GitLab Runner to know where and how to store and retrieve cache data.
-Using S3 for caching can be beneficial for distributed systems where runners may not have access to a local filesystem, or for persisting cache data across runner restarts
+Using S3 for caching can be beneficial for distributed systems where runners may not have access to a local filesystem, or for persisting cache data across runners <br>
-`[runners.cache]`: This line signifies the start of the configuration for the runner's cache settings.
+`[runners.cache]`: This line signifies the start of the configuration for the runner's cache settings.<br>
 `Type = "s3"`: This line sets the type of cache to S3.
-This means that the runner will use an S3-compatible storage for caching.
+This means that the runner will use an S3-compatible storage for caching.<br>
 `Shared = true`: This line enables the cache to be shared among all runners.
-This is useful when different runners need to access the same cached data
+This is useful when different runners need to access the same cached data<br>
-`MaxUploadedArchiveSize = 0`: This line sets the maximum size of uploaded archives to 0, which means there is no limit
+`MaxUploadedArchiveSize = 0`: This line sets the maximum size of uploaded archives to 0, which means there is no limit<br>
-`[runners.cache.s3]`: This line signifies the start of the configuration for the S3 settings
+`[runners.cache.s3]`: This line signifies the start of the configuration for the S3 settings<br>
-`ServerAddress = "s3.amazonaws.com"`: This line sets the server address of the S3 bucket to "s3.amazonaws.com"
+`ServerAddress = "s3.amazonaws.com"`: This line sets the server address of the S3 bucket to "s3.amazonaws.com"<br>
-`AccessKey = "***"`: This line sets the access key for the S3 bucket
+`AccessKey = "***"`: This line sets the access key for the S3 bucket<br>
-`SecretKey = "***"`: This line sets the secret key for the S3 bucket
+`SecretKey = "***"`: This line sets the secret key for the S3 bucket <br>
-`BucketName = "sheshir001"`: This line sets the name of the S3 bucket to "sheshir001"
+`BucketName = "sheshir001"`: This line sets the name of the S3 bucket to "sheshir001"<br>
-`BucketLocation = "us-east-1"`: This line sets the location of the S3 bucket to "us-east-1"
+`BucketLocation = "us-east-1"`: This line sets the location of the S3 bucket to "us-east-1"<br>

-** [runners.machine] configuration **
+**[runners.machine] configuration**
 ```
  [runners.machine]
     IdleCount = 2